amywork777/jewelryquiz/SUPABASE_INTEGRATION_GUIDE.md

 - Anonymous users can only insert new records
 - No direct read access from frontend

+### Storage Security
+- Public read access for generated URLs
+- Upload restricted to authenticated API calls
+- File paths include email for organization

 ### Data Privacy
 - No sensitive data stored in analytics events
 - Email addresses are the only PII tracked
-- User can request data deletion
+- Files can be deleted on user request

 ## 🚀 Next Steps

+1. **Apply Schema**: Run `supabase-schema.sql` in Supabase SQL Editor
-1. **Test the Integration**: Use `test-supabase-integration.html`
+2. **Test Integration**: Use `test-supabase-integration.html`
-2. **Update Main Quiz**: Switch to `/api/supabase-complete-flow`
+3. **Update Main Quiz**: Switch to `/api/supabase-complete-flow`
-3. **Add Analytics Script**: Include `supabase-analytics.js` in main page
+4. **Add Analytics**: Include `supabase-analytics.js` in main page
-4. **Monitor Dashboard**: Check Supabase for incoming data
+5. **Monitor Dashboard**: Check Supabase for data AND files
-5. **Set Up Alerts**: Configure notifications for errors
+6. **Remove Firebase**: Clean up any remaining Firebase references

 ## 📞 Support

 If you encounter issues:
-1. Check the browser console for errors
+1. Check Supabase Storage dashboard for file uploads
-2. Verify environment variables are set
+2. Verify storage bucket `taiyaki-uploads` exists
 3. Test with the integration test page
-4. Check Supabase dashboard for error logs
+4. Check browser console for storage errors
+5. Verify environment variables are set

 ## 🎯 Success Metrics

-With this integration, you can now track:
+With this complete Supabase integration, you can now track:
 - **Conversion Rate**: % of visitors who complete the quiz
 - **Drop-off Points**: Where users abandon the process
+- **File Upload Success**: Photo upload completion rates
+- **Generation Performance**: AI design creation speed
+- **Storage Usage**: File storage costs and usage
 - **Popular Choices**: Most selected materials, options
-- **Performance**: How long each step takes
-- **Errors**: What's causing failures
+- **Error Patterns**: What's causing failures
-- **User Behavior**: How people interact with the quiz
+- **User Behavior**: Complete interaction analytics

-This comprehensive tracking will help you optimize the quiz experience and improve conversion rates! 🎉
+This comprehensive Supabase-only system gives you complete control and visibility into your entire quiz flow! 🎉